beyond-all-reason/tachyon/docs/schema/autohost.md

 ## Matchmaking

 Autohosts used for matchmaking should use the slaved mode as no pregame communication between players and the autohost is required.
-The Tachyon server can dictate the battle's settings and send the final script.txt file straight to the autohost and players.
+The Tachyon server can dictate the battle's settings, start new game on autohost with those parameters and send connetion details to players.

 ## Custom Battles